 It’s located right on the tip of South Island, at the ‘Split’.
 It is said that the Split was created by Hurricane Hatti that hit Belize in 1961, it was a shallow divide that people could then walk across to reach North Island.
 The locals started dredging it so they could transport things across in boats instead.
 Belize was then hit by Hurricane Earl in 2016, washing away parts of The Lazy Lizard.

 They are now in the process of redeveloping the area.
 They have created a brand new sea wall, added permanent benches with umbrellas that are sunk in the sea and there’s even a diving platform.
+The Split is where the main swimming area is on this part of Caye Caulker.
+There’s not really a beach as such, so people tend to sunbathe/leave their belongings on the sea wall while they swim.

 There’s plenty of deck chairs, beach games and is a popular place on the island to watch the sunset.
+A local told me it’s the only place on the island where you can watch both the sunset and the sunrise!

 During Happy Hour you can get 2 mixed drinks for $8BZD/$4USD.
 Coconut rum and pineapple is a good way of getting something resembling a cocktail during happy hour!